 - Wrap each California roll individually in plastic wrap.
 This will prevent the rice from drying too much.

-- Place them in an airtight storage container and refrigerate for up to 2 days.
+- Place them in an airtight storage container.
+Refrigerate for up to 2 days.

-- To get a more pleasant rice texture, take the rolls out of the fridge and leave them on the counter 30 minutes to 1 hour before eating.
+- Let them warm up a little before eating.
+To get a more pleasant rice texture, take the rolls out of the fridge and leave them on the counter for about 30, away from direct sunlight, before eating.

 What to Serve with California Roll